SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 I ask, "Can I see your tail?"

-Pinkie brings her tail up resting it on her stomach.
+Pinkie brings her tail up and rests it on her stomach.

 - I start to play with her tail.
 "Your tail makes for a fun fidget toy."